 - Signed binding agreements, with Fresnillo PLC ("Fresnillo"), a subsidiary of Industrias Peñoles, S.A. de C.V. ("Peñoles"), to form a joint venture on Northair's La India Project, located in the State of Durango, Mexico.
 The agreements allow Fresnillo to earn a 60% equity participation in a Joint Venture company to be incorporated by the parties upon Fresnillo completing exploration expenditures on the La India Project of US\$1,750,000, paying Northair US\$210,000 and purchasing Northair shares from treasury valued at US\$210,000 over a four year period.
 Fresnillo can increase its equity participation in the Joint Venture Company to 80% by preparing a scoping study on the resources found.
 If Northair elects not to participate in additional funding of the project, Northair will retain a 1% net smelter return royalty interest. - Fresnillo has informed Northair that exploration on the La India Project has commenced with surface geological mapping, sampling and definition of drill targets.
-An initial drill program is planned.
+An initial geological report from Fresnillo is anticipated in the next quarter, with drilling possible in the spring.